Cisco-Talos/mutiny-fuzzer/readme.md

 Links to this YouTube video demo:
 * https://www.youtube.com/watch?v=FZyR6MgJCUs

+# Typical Workflow:
+1. Find a target to fuzz and a client for the target.
+2. Setup the target:
+    * `gdb -ex "source ~/mutiny-fuzzer/harnesses/gdb_fuzz_harness.py" --args <args...>`
+3. Use [Decept Proxy](https://github.com/Cisco-Talos/Decept) for fuzzer dump.
+    * `python ~/decept/decept.py 127.0.0.1 9999 <dst_ip> <dst_port> --timeout .1 --dont_kill --fuzzer dumped.fuzzer`
+4. Run the client through decept to get a fuzzer.
+(Alternatively, use a pcap with mutiny_prep.py)
+5. Fuzz the target:
+    * `python ~/mutiny-fuzzer/mutiny.py corpus/test.fuzzer -i 192.168.0.1 --feedback 192.168.0.1:60000 --timeout .4`
+6. Crashes will be written into `mutidumps.txt` on the fuzzer side, and `crashes/<crash_desc_and_time>` on the client.
+    * On the fuzzer side, proof of concept python scripts will also be created in `<cwd>/autogen_pocs` folder.

+# Todo:
+* Good feedback.
+There's currently the `fuzzer_feedback` folder which is a dynamorio version of feedback, but I'd consider those a rough draft.
+Currently working on something more portable and usable.

 # Experimental Branch Overview `<(^.^)>`

 There's been a large amount of changes compared to the master branch, mostly things added to make Mutiny better at longterm fuzzing campaigns.
 A list of the things I can think of is found here:

-1. campaign\_mode.py
-    * Run for long periods of time, and dumps crashes accordingly.
-    * Can take a folder as it's .fuzzer argument, and it will rotate over the corpus.
-2. Harnesses
+1. Harnesses
-    * Some basic harnesses have been included to interact with campaign_mode.py.
+    * Some basic harnesses have been included to interact with `mutiny.py --feedback`(preferred) and/or campaign_mode.py
+    * e.g. : `python ~/mutiny-fuzzer/mutiny.py corpus/test.fuzzer -i 192.168.0.1 --feedback 192.168.0.1:60000 --timeout .4`
+    * And then on the target: `gdb -ex "source ~/mutiny-fuzzer/harnesses/gdb_fuzz_harness.py" --args <args...>`
-3. mutiny\_prep.py campaign mode:
+2. mutiny\_prep.py campaign mode:
     * The -c \<folder\> will try to dump all sessions out of a .pcap into different .fuzzers inside \<folder\>.
-4. mutiny.py
+3. mutiny.py
+    * `-F <ipaddrss>` => Fuzzer harness directly for mutiny.
+Works with `harnesses/gdb_fuzz_harness.py`
     * `-e <seedNum>` has been added to emulate a given seed.
     * `-x <filename>`  can dump out a POC for a given seed.
     * `-m <numberRange>` allows you to fuzz only a specific message set
     * `-R <numPerMessage>`  causes mutiny to fuzz each submessage for \<numPerMessage\> iterations.
+    * `-M <mutator>` Use a specific mutator besides default radamsa (it must use stdin/stdout).
-5. More accurate crash detection
+4. More accurate crash detection/fuzzer control
-    * Monitor class `mutiny_classes/monitor.py` by default has some neat stuff.
-Check it out.
-6. Good stuff planned for the near future
-    * `<(^_^)>`
+    * Monitor class `mutiny_classes/monitor.py` by default has added granularity.
+By default, fuzzing will stop when the target port cannot be connected to, but different locking conditions can be set (e.g. pinging, process listenting, never locked)
+5. Auto generated POCs (`autogen_pocs/<fuzzername_seed_msg>.py`)
+6. Fuzzing callbacks (presend/prefuzz/etc) added into the individual .fuzzers themselves for a per-fuzzer customization.
+    * If you still want the `mutiny_classes/message_processor.py` customization, use the `-f, --forceMsgProc` switch.
+7. campaign\_mode.py
+    * Run for long periods of time, and dumps crashes accordingly.
+    * Can take a folder as it's .fuzzer argument, and it will rotate over the corpus.

+# Assorted Thoughts/Tips:
+* Occasionally more than one seed might be needed to cause the crash so the `-r` and `-l` switches are useful for replication.
+* If there's no output from mutiny but there is network traffic, it might just be a timeout issue (`--timeout` and `--sleeptime`).

 ## Setup